 Feeling judged as a mum?

-Last week musician John Legend proved to me that he is a REAL man!!
+Recently musician John Legend (singer of the beautiful song “all of me”) proved to the world that he is a REAL man!!

 What did he do?